XanaduAI/QMLT/README.rst

 The Quantum Machine Learning Toolbox (QMLT) is a `Strawberry Fields <https://github.com/XanaduAI/strawberryfields>`_ application that simplifies the optimization of variational quantum circuits.
 Tasks for the QMLT range from variational eigensolvers and unitary learning to supervised and unsupervised machine learning with models based on a variational circuit.

-    Notice: This code will not necessarily be maintained to support further releases of Strawberry Fields and other dependencies.
-We welcome bug reports and PRs but make no guarantee about fixes or responses.

 Features
 ========